Site Title

 Mark Jonathan’s stunning lighting effects,

-Keith Aitken, The Scottish Daily Express, 5th Oct 2012
+Keith Aitken, The Scottish Daily Express

 Resourceful decor and lighting, including silhouette and false perspective, expand the imaginative scope of the stage ...